bor0/misc/README.md

 9. **Work in progress**.
 Algorithms and complexitiy.
 10. Logical foundations, covering functional programming, logic, theorem proving and Coq.
 Good prerequisites for this are books 3, 4 and 5 from this list.
 11. An interesting metalanguage for working with formal systems, and formalizing mathematical proofs.
 Specifications of the language is only 4 pages.
+12. **Work in progress**.
+Theory and implementation of types in programming languages.

 # Technical tutorials/papers